- Home

 Have a stable income

-Lenders are also more likely to approve you for a competitive home loan if you have a full time job and have been employed for at least twelve months (or have passed the probation period).
+Lenders are also more likely to approve you for a competitive home loan if you have been employed in a full-time job for at least twelve months (or have passed the probation period).
 This is considered the most stable type of income you could apply for a home loan with, and helps lenders to feel confident that you’ll meet your mortgage repayments.

 If you’ve recently switched to a new role, even if it pays a higher salary, it may be worth holding off on applying until you’ve passed your probation period.
 This may help to ensure your application is as strong as possible.